Mayor Pro Tem

-Ross Gavin was appointed to City Council in December 2017, with his term expiring in 2019.
+Ross Gavin was elected to City Council for a four-year term in November 2019.
 He and his wife Allie were drawn to Berkley because of the strong sense of community and excellent schools.
 They have lived in Berkley since 2015 and have a son, Isaac.
 Ross is currently Deputy Treasurer for Public Policy and Outreach in the Oakland County Treasurer’s Office.
 Having been in the position since 2013, Ross primarily deals with the legislative priorities and legal issues of the Treasurer’s Office.

 Ross has been active in the following organizations: